tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 For acceleration changes, we use the new discovered (i.e., new discovered use) from TCS signal brakeLightsDEPRECATED to measure when to enact the standstill delay which stock SCC uses to enact smoother transitions in acceleration.

+**Next, we have our accel value calculations for hyundaican.py**

+For our accel value calculations... # TODO